nekocari/miniTCG/README.md

 # miniTCG

-An automated Trading Card Game Application written in PHP, covering most of the basics. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.
+An automated Trading Card Game Application written in PHP, covering most of the basics.
+This type of TCG is not meant to play with the cards, but to collect and trade them. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.

-(Because of the DSGVO you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)
+(Because of the DSGVO in Germany you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)

 *Note that this startet as an all german project, so files may still contain some german text elements!
 But the comments are mostly english and the views are being translated as well, with options to add in other languages in the future. *